Oklahoma Car Accident Laws Explained

-The statute of limitations deadline for filing a car accident lawsuit in Oklahoma, the state's "comparative negligence" rule, and your obligation when it comes to reporting a car accident in Oklahoma.
+The deadline for filing a car accident lawsuit in Oklahoma, the state's "comparative negligence" rule, and requirements for reporting a car accident in Oklahoma.

-If you've been injured or had your vehicle damaged in an Oklahoma traffic accident, there are a few state laws that could have a big impact on any car accident claim you decide to make, including:
+If you've been injured or had your vehicle damaged in an Oklahoma traffic accident, there are a number of state laws to understand, including:

-• the two-year deadline for filing most car accident lawsuits in Oklahoma's civil court system, and
+• the two-year deadline for filing most car accident lawsuits in Oklahoma's civil court system

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.